 But indirect taxes can be shifted.
 You pay indirect taxes on transactions when you make a purchase that falls subject to sales tax, excise taxes, or fuel taxes.
 While the seller must pay the tax, the seller can choose how to recover these costs.
 They can choose to charge a higher price to collect the indirect tax or pay it on your behalf by reducing their profits or dividends or by lowering wages to workers.

-Because businesses can pass on all indirect taxes to customers, individuals ultimately pay all taxes.
+Because businesses can pass on indirect taxes to customers, individuals ultimately pay the taxes.

 What is the ability-to-pay principle?